senzing-garage/kubernetes-demo/docs/azure-helm-rabbitmq-mssql/README.md

 ### Install stream-loader Helm chart

-The stream loader pulls messages from RabbitMQ and sends them to Senzing.
+The stream loader pulls messages from message queue and sends them to Senzing.

 1. Install chart.
    Example: